 Bromine has been used in medicine, but much of this is in the past.
 Some bromine compounds were deployed as poison gas in World War I. Potassium bromide was used as a sedative and treatment for epilepsy in the 19th century and early 20th, but it has been replaced.
 Other uses are also being phased out because bromine contributes to ozone depletion.

 Bromine occurs naturally as water-soluble salts and so can most easily be extracted where it has been concentrated by water.
 Bromine is recovered from high-salinity brine pools, most notably the Dead Sea.
-Production of bromine in 2014 was about 600,000 tonnes, with the United States (33%), Israel (30%), and China (18%) the leaders.
+Production of bromine in 2017 was an estimated 525,000 tonnes, with the United States (33%), Israel (30%), and Jordan (20%) the leaders.

 Brines containing bromine are injected with chlorine gas.
 The two elements play similar roles in solution, but chlorine is more reactive, and so the bromine is forced into its liquid state.